auston314/WeMol_Agent/README.md

-# AI Tutor
+# WeMol_Agent
-AI powered tutor for higher education based on MCP client/server and multi-agents orchestration.
+WeMol Agent is a generic agent framework based on MCP client/server and multi-agents orchestration using Large Language Models.

 * Both Claude models and OpenAI models are supported.